-The surface of 79 °N and the NEGIS feature persistent melt water ponds, or Supraglacial Lakes (SGL), and meltwater drainage channels (Figure S1).
-SGLs are a frequent summertime feature on many glaciers in Greenland (Pope et al 2016), on ice shelves (e.g Larsen C; Luckman et al 2014) and on sea ice (Perovich et al 2002).
-The albedo of SGLs is between 0.1 and 0.6, depending on their depth (Malinka et al 2018), and therefore they absorb much more shortwave radiation than the surrounding solid ice (Buzzard et al 2018a).
-SGLs influence both the Surface Mass Balance (SMB)
+The surface of 79°N and the NEGIS feature persistent melt water ponds, or Supraglacial Lakes (SGL), and

-and the dynamical stability of glaciers through lowering the albedo at the surface and draining water to the base, which reduces friction and influences ice flow velocity (Zwally et al. 2002; Vijay et al. 2019).
-Both ice velocity increases and decreases have been linked to the drainage of SGLs across Greenland.
-Short-lived velocity increases have been observed during summer in several marine-terminating glaciers, including 79 °N Glacier (Rathmann et al 2017).
-Both
+- meltwater drainage patterns (Figure 1b).
+SGLs are a frequent summertime feature on many low-elevation glaciers in - 35 Greenland (Pope et al 2016), on ice shelves (e.g Larsen C; Luckman et al 2014) and on sea ice (Perovich et al 2002). - 36 The albedo of SGLs is between 0.1 and 0.6, depending on their depth (Malinka et al 2018), and therefore absorb much - 37 more shortwave radiation than the surrounding solid ice (Buzzard et al 2018a).
+SGLs influence both the Surface Mass - 38 Balance (SMB) and the dynamical stability of glaciers through lowering the albedo at the surface and draining water to - 39 the base, which reduces friction and influences ice flow velocity (Zwally et al. 2002; Vijay et al. 2019).
+Short-lived - 40 velocity increases have been observed during summer in a number of marine-terminating glaciers, including 79°N - 41 (Rathmann et al 2017).
+Both Rathmann et al (2017) and Vijay et al (2019) hypothesise that the summer speed-up of

-Rathmann et al (2017) and Vijay et al (2019) hypothesise that the summer speed-up of 79 °N Glacier occurs when SGLs drain to the base and alter the subglacial hydrology.
-Conversely, on land-terminating glaciers, SGL drainage has been shown to reduce ice velocity in the seasonal to decadal time scales (Sundal et al. 2011; Tedstone et al. 2015).
+79°N occurs when SGLs drain to the base and alter the subglacial hydrology.
 SGLs are a key component of the SMB and yet rarely feature in mass balance models or estimates (Smith et al. 2017, Yang et al. 2019).
 Despite the high number of studies focusing on surface mass loss from the Greenland Ice sheet (e.g Lüthje et al. 2006, Das et al. 2008, Tedesco et al. 2012, Stevens et al. 2015), the relationship between SMB, run-off and SGL development remains unclear.

-Despite the widespread occurrence of SGLs, very few studies have investigated the relationship between the seasonal evolution of SGLs and the atmospheric processes required for their formation in this region.
+Despite the widespread occurrence of SGLs, very few studies have investigated the seasonal evolution of SGLs and the atmospheric processes required for their formation in this region.
 Previous studies have largely focused on Antarctic ice shelves (Langley et al. 2016, Arthur et al. 2020, Leeson et al. 2020) and southern and western Greenland (Lüthje et al. 2006, Das et al. 2008, Tedesco et al. 2012, Stevens et al. 2015).
-Recently, more northerly locations have been investigated, including Petermann Glacier (Macdonald et al. 2018).
 Multispectral satellite products now provide observations of SGL over northeast Greenland at both high-temporal and -spatial resolution, and in many cases free of charge.
 The northeast of Greenland, and specifically the NEGIS region, has, until recently, lacked such detailed analysis of SGLs, however, this region is likely to show an inland expansion of SGL and ablation zone in the near future (Leeson et al. 2015; Igneczi et al. 2016; Noël et al. 2019).
-Sundal et al. (2009) used MODIS data to assess the lake area between 2003 and 2007 for 79 °N Glacier amongst other locations.
-However, as the ASTER images were acquired at a later stage in the melt season, the percentage of unidentified lake area at the start of the summer is likely to be higher than 12 % (Sundal et al. 2009).
-Winter estimates of liquid water area on the 79 °N Glacier are also now available from Schröder et al. (2020).
+Sundal et al. (2009) used MODIS data to assess the lake area between 2003 and 2007 for 79°N amongst other locations, but likely underestimated the lake area by 12% due to the relatively coarse resolution (250-500m) of the satellite product.
+Winter estimates of liquid water area are also now available with the newly released Synthetic Aperture Radar (SAR) sensor onboard the Sentinel-1 satellite, which doesn't rely on sunlight, unlike optical sensors (Schröder et al. 2020).
 Recently, Hochreuther et al. (2021) developed an automated melt detection algorithm for Sentinel-2 satellite data.
 This provides a near-daily, very-high resolution (10m) time series of SGLs on NEGIS during summertime.
+In the current study, we use the algorithm developed by Hochreuther et al. (2021) to analyse the interannual SGL spatial evolution and distribution over the 79°N glacier, from